About the Practices

 Experiential Anatomy is the study of all the major systems of the body.
 The somatic technique of experiential anatomy brings together a cognitive, conceptual understanding (basic anatomy and function) with personal and experiential research facilitated by movement, voice, breath and visualization.
 The specificity and detail of the Body-Mind Centering (R) approach gives us access to the variety of texture, emotional quality and expression inherent in the bodies tissues and organs.

-Viewpoints: In the workshop we will review the viewpoints vocabulary of space, time, shape, kinesthetic response, story (image) and emotion as both a field of focus for the individual performer and as compositional tools for the devising of performance work.
-The Naropa MFA curriculum has striven to integrate a psycho-physical approach to acting (primarily through Stephen Wangh’s work based on Jerzy Grotowski’s approach), the experiential anatomy and developmental material derived from Bonnie Cohen’s work (BMC), and the mindfulness/awareness practices of meditation into a comprehensive performance training.
+Viewpoints: The work is taught in progressive stages; first identifying, through physical exploration, a primal vocabulary of space, time, shape, kinesthetic response, story (image) and emotion as both a field of focus for the individual performer and as compositional tools for the devising of performance work.
+As ongoing research into the Viewpoints pedagogy, we are striving to integrate a psycho-physical approach to acting (primarily through Stephen Wangh’s work based on Jerzy Grotowski’s approach), the experiential anatomy and developmental material derived from Bonnie Cohen’s work (BMC), and the mindfulness/awareness practices of meditation.
+We are building on our research in building comprehensive performance training at Naropa University (Contemporary Performance MFA 2004-2020) and Wendell's work at NYU's Experimental Theater Wing (1978-2003).
 Viewpoints improvisation and composition is viewed as a way to put all of these practices or techniques into a field of intensified expression or art making.
-We will investigate the viewpoints in the workshop as a container and organizer for individual and ensemble expression.
+We treat the Viewpoints as a container and instigator for individual and ensemble expression.

-Both the viewpoints and somatic technique can be viewed as underlying research tools for creating original work (devised work) or for fulfilling or embodying prescribed forms from choreographic concerns to character, scene, text or narrative arc.
+Viewpoints and Somatic Technique can be viewed as underlying research tools for creating original work (devised work) or for fulfilling or embodying prescribed forms from choreographic concerns to character, scene, text or narrative arc.